tsipkens/cmap/README.md

 ## Colormap sources

+Most of the colormaps here are compiled from other sources.
 Sources of these colormaps include:

 ### matplotlib/mpl
 Colormaps designed by Stéfan van der Walt (https://github.com/stefanv) and Nathaniel Smith (https://github.com/njsmith).
 More information is available at https://bids.github.io/colormap/.
 Released under a [CCO license](https://creativecommons.org/about/cc0).
 You can learn more about the science behind the creation of these kinds of colormaps by watching their presentation of viridis: https://youtu.be/xAoljeRJ3lU.
 The cividis colormap is a variant of  ‘viridis’ developed by Jamie R. Nuñez, Christopher R. Anderton, and Ryan S. Renslow.

 ### cmocean
-More information is available at https://matplotlib.org/cmocean/.
+Colormaps designed by Thyng et al. More information is available at https://matplotlib.org/cmocean/.
 Released under a [MIT license](https://opensource.org/licenses/MIT).
+Citable as:

-The colormaps are associated with: Kristen M. Thyng, Chad A. Greene, Robert D. Hetland, Heather M. Zimmerle, and Steven F. DiMarco.
+> Kristen M. Thyng, Chad A. Greene, Robert D. Hetland, Heather M. Zimmerle, and Steven F. DiMarco.
 True colors of oceanography: Guidelines for effective and accurate colormap selection.
 Oceanography, September 2016. http://dx.doi.org/10.5670/oceanog.2016.66.

 ### colorbrewer2
 Colormaps by Cynthia Brewer and Mark Harrower.
 More information available at http://colorbrewer2.org/.
 Released under an [Apache License](https://www.apache.org/licenses/LICENSE-2.0.txt).